Celebrating organic farming success

 Organic food is farmed in harmony with nature, respecting animals and the environment.
 Organic farming standards promote sustainable production, the highest welfare standards and vibrant farmland wildlife.
 Produce and grains must be grown without reliance on artificial chemicals or fertilisers, and animals must be raised on an organic diet without the routine use of antibiotics.

-In keeping with Duchy’s heritage, we support British farmers by sourcing from within the UK as our first choice.
-From Welsh lamb and Scottish salmon to English oats, we select quality products from across the UK wherever we can.
-Where a reliable British supply isn’t available due to climate or seasonal availability, we make an organic choice from high quality growers around the world.
-Organic bananas, teas and marmalade are amongst our best loved global products.
-In all our sourcing we seek to create a positive social and economic impact on the communities who supply our products and ingredients.
+In keeping with Waitrose Duchy Organic’s heritage, we proudly support British farmers by sourcing quality products from within the UK as our first choice – from Welsh lamb and Scottish salmon to English oats.
+Where a reliable British supply isn’t available due to climate or seasonal availability, we source from high quality organic growers around the world.
+Organic bananas, teas and marmalade are among our best loved global products.
+In all our sourcing we seek to create a positive social and economic effect on the communities who supply our products and ingredients.

 Duchy Organic shop

 Shop the full range of Waitrose Duchy Organic products here